What Scoliois Can Teach Us about Postural Rehab

 - Oktenoğlu T, Ozer AF, Ferrara LA, Andalkar N, Sarioğlu AC, Benzel EC: Effects of cervical spine posture on axial load bearing ability: a biomechanical study.
 J Neurosurg.
 2001 Jan;94 (1 Suppl) 108-14.

-Dr. A. Joshua Woggon, a 2010 Graduate of Parker College, is the Associate Director of the CLEAR Scoliosis Treatment and Research Clinic in Dallas, Texas.
-He can be contacted at
+Dr. Dennis Woggon is the Founder of the CLEAR Scoliosis Institute, and also founded the CLEAR Scoliosis Treatment and Research Clinic.
+He can be contacted at [email protected]